kesh-lang/kesh/README.md

 # kesh { }

-A simple little programming language on top of TypeScript

 <p>&nbsp;</p>
 <p align="center" width="100%"><img width="33%" alt="heyiya-if symbol" src="https://upload.wikimedia.org/wikipedia/commons/c/c2/Double_spirale.svg"></p>
 <p>&nbsp;</p>

 > A long, long time from now, in the wake of what will no longer be called JavaScript, might be going to have existed a programming language called _kesh_.

+**kesh** is a simple little programming language on top of TypeScript.

+Its syntax is a strict superset of [na](https://github.com/kesh-lang/na), including a [bracketless](./bracketless.md) version.

+The language is a work in process.
+Contributions are always welcome!

 ```lua
 #!kesh 2021 (strict)